LLNL/zfp/docs/source/zfpcmd.rst

 decompress the file, use :code:`-z file.zfp -o file.out`.
 A single dash "-" can be used in place of a file name to denote standard input or output.

-When reading uncompressed input, the floating-point precision (single or double) must be specified using either :option:`-f` (float) or :option:`-d` (double).
+When reading uncompressed input, the scalar type must be specified using :option:`-f` (float) or :option:`-d` (double), or using :option:`-t` for integer-valued data.
 In addition, the array dimensions must be specified using :option:`-1` (for 1D arrays), :option:`-2` (for 2D arrays), :option:`-3` (for 3D arrays), or :option:`-4` (for 4D arrays).
 For multidimensional arrays, *x* varies faster than *y*, which in turn